-- In keeping with the NIH's efforts to foster diversity and inclusion from groups that are underrepresented in the biomedical, clinical, behavioral, and social sciences (NIH Notice of Interest in Diversity), the UAB CFAR encourages applications from those representing diverse backgrounds and life experiences. - Applications of all types should consider engaging with community stakeholders, health departments, or those with lived experiences in the design and/or conduct of the study.
+- Applications of all types should consider engaging with community stakeholders, health departments, or those with lived experiences in the design and conduct of the study.
 Include a description of the impact of the results on affected communities and a plan for disseminating results to these communities. - Contact Harriett Reed Pickens (CFAR Community Engaged Research Coordinator) for consultations regarding engaging with the community in research. - Applicants are encouraged to consult with CFAR Cores for assistance and support, including budgets, research services, methods and materials, equipment, and training, as appropriate. - o Contact the CFAR Financial Administrator, Megan Pickering, for assistance with budgets. - Consultation with the CFAR Clinical Core Biostatistics and Analysis team for help with data collection and analysis plans is advised.
-Contact Sarah Dougherty Sheff for consultations. - Do not submit Targeted/Planned Enrollment Tables or Appendices. - Note the specific NIH funding sources to be targeted with the results from this study.
+Contact John Bassler and Sarah Dougherty Sheff for consultations. - Do not submit Targeted/Planned Enrollment Tables or Appendices. - Note the specific NIH funding sources to be targeted with the results from this study.